Facets-cloud/module-development-cli/README.md

   - `-t, --type`: (prompt/type) Variable Type, given base JSON schema type.
   - `-d, --description`: Provides a description for the variable.
   - `--options`: For enums, offer aggregate option hierarchy.
-  - `-p, --path`: Path to the module directory containing facets.yaml

 - **Validate Directory**
   Validate the Terraform configuration for formatting, initialization, and security violations using Checkov.